rstad/resume/resume.md

 -   Acted as technical escalation lead for junior team members

 -   Mentored team members and advocated for their career growth, skills development, and team transfer where appropriate

+-   Grew team from 4 to 10 engineers

 -   Led incident response, communications, and post-hoc analysis when systems failed